Facebook Pixel

 }

-Here, the margin value will apply an equal margin to all sides (top, right, left, and bottom).
+This applies the same margin to all four sides (top, right, bottom, and left).

 Example: